Long-term support (LTS) and beta releases for Amazon Aurora MySQL

 Each new Aurora MySQL version remains available for a certain amount of time for you to use when you create or upgrade a DB cluster.
 After this period, you must upgrade any clusters that use that version.
 You can manually upgrade your cluster before the support period ends, or Aurora can automatically upgrade it for you when its Aurora MySQL version is no longer supported.

 Aurora designates certain Aurora MySQL versions as long-term support (LTS) releases.
 DB clusters that use LTS releases can stay on the same version longer and undergo fewer upgrade cycles than clusters that use non-LTS releases.
-Aurora supports each LTS release for at least three years after that release becomes available.
+Database clusters that use LTS releases can stay on the same minor version for at least three years, or until end of standard support for the major version, whichever comes first.
 When a DB cluster that's on an LTS release is required to upgrade, Aurora upgrades it to the next LTS release.
 That way, the cluster doesn't need to be upgraded again for a long time.

 During the lifetime of an Aurora MySQL LTS release, new patch levels introduce fixes to important issues.
 The patch levels don't include any new features.
 You can choose whether to apply such patches to DB clusters running the LTS release.
+We recommend customers running LTS releases to upgrade to the latest patch release of the LTS minor version at least once a year to take advantage of high severity security and operational fixes.
 For certain critical fixes, Amazon might perform a managed upgrade to a patch level within the same LTS release.
 Such managed upgrades are performed automatically within the cluster maintenance window.
+All Aurora MySQL releases (both LTS and non-LTS releases) undergo extensive stability and operational testing.
+Select minor versions are designated as LTS releases to enable customers to stay on those minor versions longer without upgrading to a newer minor version.

 We recommend that you upgrade to the latest release, instead of using the LTS release, for most of your Aurora MySQL clusters.
 Doing so takes advantage of Aurora as a managed service and gives you access to the latest features and bug fixes.
 The LTS releases are intended for clusters with the following characteristics:

-The current LTS release for Aurora MySQL is the following:
+The current LTS releases for Aurora MySQL are as follows:

 Note

-If you don't disable it, your DB cluster could be upgraded to a non-LTS version such as 3.05.2.
+If you don't disable it, your DB cluster could be upgraded to a non-LTS version.

 Aurora MySQL beta releases